jchiquet/aricode/cran-comments.md

 This submission follows the reporting of a bug in the calculation of the AMI.

-## aricode 1.0.2
+## aricode 1.0.3

-- fix serious bug in computation of AMI, thanks to Florent Bersani
+- minor fix in package documentation due to evolution of roxygen2 7.0.0 <https://github.com/r-lib/roxygen2/issues/1491>.

 ## Tested environments